laursisask/repo-8/src/pages/partner/index.md

 # Partner Onboarding: The Complete Workflow

-Here’s your guide to onboarding on the Adobe I/O console and accessing the Globalization Content Service APIs.
+Here's your guide to onboarding on the Adobe I/O console and accessing the Globalization Content Service APIs.

 ## Login